 The remainder of this paper is organized as follows: Section~\ref{sec:method} outlines the proposed methodology for

-constructing the surrogate including a brief background on the active subspace methodology used in this work.
+constructing the surrogate model including a brief background on the active subspace methodology used in this work.

 Section~\ref{sec:model} details the finite element model used to generate the stress data for building the surrogate.

-Section~\ref{sec:results} and discussion pertaining to the implementation of the methodology
+Section~\ref{sec:results} provides numerical results and discussion pertaining to the implementation of the methodology

-for surrogate construction, GSA, and reliability analysis of the AM .
+for surrogate construction, GSA, and reliability analysis of the AM product.

 Finally, we summarize this study in Section~\ref{sec:conc}.